 - Develop a list or directory of related parties that your trust engages with and the value of the transactions with them

 - Ensure that the board of trustees receives this list at least once a year so that trustees can identify, and declare, any connections to the related parties and any interests (this should be done at a full board meeting at the beginning of the financial year so that discussions can be minuted)

 - If this list changes as your trust works with new businesses throughout the year, you should keep the board notified so that any new interests can be declared and recorded on the register of interests

 This was suggested by Brendan Hollyer, one of our associate education experts.

-Sections 2 to 5 of this article are based on requirements set out in the 2018 Academies Financial Handbook (see pages 29 to 34 and 23 to 24).
+Sections 2 to 5 of this article are based on requirements set out in the Academies Financial Handbook (see sections 5.34 to 5.38).